joeclark-phd/databasebook-postgres/manuscript/chapter01.md

-# Introducing databases and PostgreSQL
+# Chapter 1: Introducing databases and PostgreSQL

 ## How databases fit in